54754N4/Matrix-Rain/ReadMe.md

 ## Building

 1. Compile the program into a runnable `.jar`.
+2. Make sure you download a `JRE` and put it near the `Launch4J` executable so it can find it.
-2. Use `Launch4j` to compile into `.exe` (you can load the `MatrixScreenSaver.xml` configuration file into `Launch4J`).
+3. Use `Launch4j` to compile into `.exe` (you can load the `MatrixScreenSaver.xml` configuration file into `Launch4J`).
 Then click on the cog to build either the wrapper or executable.
-3. Rename the generated `.exe` to `.scr` and then double click to run.
+4. Rename the generated `.exe` to `.scr` and then double click to run.

 ## Setting as default